Naufkg/BankAccountManager/README.md

 ### What are the basic requirements for developing a Bank Management System project in Python?
 The basic requirements for developing a Bank Management System project in Python include defining classes, implementing the logic, creating a user interface, and testing the system.

+### Banking_system_project:
+Is another method to replicate a banking sysytem where we include two more functions login and logout and a user_credential dictionary.